snakajim/odroidhc4-install/README.md

     ForwardX11 yes
 ```

-After establishing ssh connection, you can install optional apps with scripts.
+I prepare some of install script under /scripts.
 You can choose which script you would like to run.

 ```
 user0@hc4armkk: cd ~/tmp && git clone https://github.com/snakajim/odroidhc4-install && cd ~/tmp/odroidhc4-install/scripts